 "Bohemian Rhapsody" by Queen is a really catchy song, isn't it?
 Pretty much everyone can recognize the distinctive and complex melody, most people know the lyrics (at least approximately), it's a melding of numerous musical genres from rock to opera (thus lending itself nicely to being played with using other genres as well), and it also has a rather famous and recognisable music video.
-As a result, thanks to it's distinctive nature and Small Reference Pools, it's become quite a common subject for Parody.
+Thanks to its distinctive nature and Small Reference Pools, it's become quite a common subject for Parody.

 There are several common approaches.
 The first is to keep the melody more or less intact but change the lyrics to suit a new, comic purpose.
-The second is to keep the song more or less the same, but have it sung by unlikely or inappropriate stand-ins for Queen (such as the crew of the U.S.S Enterprise) or in much sillier or inappropriate voices, and a third is to keep the lyrics the same but change the melody from a dramatic fusion of rock and opera that something a bit less... bombastic.
+The second is to keep the song more or less the same, but have it sung by unlikely or inappropriate stand-ins for Queen (such as the crew of the U.S.S Enterprise) or in much sillier or inappropriate voices, and a third is to keep the lyrics the same but change the melody from a dramatic fusion of rock and opera to something a bit less... bombastic.
 Then, once you're done, all you need to do is replace the 'Bohemian' part of the title with something more appropriate to your current purposes so that the title becomes "[X] Rhapsody", and bingo!
-Instant hilarity!

 Since any of these options allow for endless fun to be had with the song, it's a popular target for fandom parodies.
 Of the different sections of the song to parody, popular ones include the 'ballad' section ("Mama, just killed a man...") and especially the 'opera' section ("I see a little silhouetto of a man" to "Beelzebub has a devil put aside for me for me, for me!").